TabithaSW/Data_Forge_Fusion/README.md

 Python is the main language used, the GUI is created through Tkinter.

+# Additions/Changes 12/12:
+- Changed all buttons into a simple drop down, cleaned up the design.

 # Additions/Changes 12/7:
 - Password entry is now hidden when connecting to Teradata.
 - Added ability to merge two files of any time.
 The merge will be done via left join properties.